Algebraic games - Playing with groups and rings: The game of abelian groups

 Thus, we may restrict to abelian $p$-groups.
 However, some aspects of the game are better formulated without this restriction.
 So let us stay with arbitrary finite abelian groups for the moment.
-The first step is to characterize all moves in the game.
-This is quite laborious, but the rest will be rather formal.
+The first step is to characterize all options of the game.
+This characterization will show that the game of finite abelian groups is actually a purely number-theoretic game.
+The proof is laborious, but the rest will be rather formal.
+In the following, we will make the common abuse of notation to denote the image of an integer $m \in \Z$ in a quotient group $\Z/n$ also by $m$.
+It will become handy to describe abelian groups by generators and relations \cite[Chapter I, \S 12]{L}.